3.

 Flow separation

 Diffuser profile cascades are most commonly used for the working machine stages.
-Diffuser profile cascades are more sensitive to flow separation from the profile as the camber increases and therefore a small camber of flow Δβ is required, ranging from 15° to 30°.
+Diffuser profile cascades are more sensitive to flow separation from the blade as the camber increases and therefore a small camber of flow Δβ is required, ranging from 15° to 30°.
 The largest values of Euler work can be achieved for the case V=0.

 3.9